 Peter has been involved with the New Zealand wine industry since he and his family immigrated in 1996.
 Since then he has held the position of CEO at Mission Estate and has been fortunate to work alongside a team of dedicated professionals in the restructuring and recapitalisation of the business.

 Dr McCarthy holds a BA BSc MSc (Hons) and PhD from the University of Auckland.
 The former CEO of the Royal Society of New Zealand, among other roles, she is now the Chair of the Board of the New Zealand Institute of Economic Research and a Director of the Cawthron Institute.

 Dr Campbell has a Doctor of Philosophy (PhD) in ecology from The University of Sheffield.
 He is a recipient of the 2017 Prime Minister's Science Prize, 2017 Horticulture New Zealand Industry Service Award and 2016 Royal Society of New Zealand Thomson Medal for outstanding leadership of agricultural and horticultural science.

 Research Advisory Committee

-The Research Advisory Committee is appointed by New Zealand Winegrowers, and has a technical role, assessing research proposals and making recommendations to the Bragato Research Institute Board on project funding decisions.
-Grower and winery members with the required technical or scientific expertise are encouraged to put their name forward to be considered for this Committee when expressions of interest are called for each year.
+Our Research Advisory Committee, appointed by New Zealand Winegrowers and comprised of industry experts, assesses research proposals and guides our research priorities.
+Grower and winery members with technical or scientific expertise are encouraged to put their names forward for consideration when expressions of interest open each year.